 b. the mental state maintained by the use of this technique.

-Why We Chose the Mandala as Our Symbol
+Why I Chose the Mandala as Our Symbol

 The word mandala is a Sanskrit term which loosely translates as "circle."
 It is

 symbolic of our connection with one another and the earth.
 It is an integrated

 structure organized around a unifying center, creating unity.
 A mandala represents

 wholeness and appears in all aspects of life—in the earth, sun, and moon, as well

 as conceptual circles of friends, family, and community.